aidanvyas/asset_pricing_code/README.md

 # Asset Pricing Code Repository

 This repository contains all of the code that I've used in my asset pricing papers.
+Right now, I've included all the code required to replicate my "Owner's Earnings, Cash-Based Operating Profits, and Capital Expenditures in the Cross Section of Stock Returns" paper, conditional upon having access to at least the class account version of WRDS.
+In the coming weeks, I will ship an update that fully generalizes all the code used in this repository, to further increase the ease of use for other researchers, but even now, it's relatively trivial to create different accounting metrics, run Fama-MacBeth regressions, create factor portfolios, perform decile sorts, run factor and spanning regressions, and plot the cumulative returns of your portfolios.
+All of this is outputted to .tex files so that you can easily add it to your next paper.

 ## Aims